Innovation In Print And Its Impact On Readers

 Impact of innovation

 It won’t be wrong to say that print is constantly re-inventing itself and finding newer ways to engage with its readers.
 Innovations like incorporating fragrance through front-page advertising have the power to stay in the minds of readers for a longer duration.
-Not too long ago, Cuticura Talcum Powders created a fragrant frontpage ad with the Times of India.
+Recently, Cuticura Talcum Powders created a fragrant frontpage ad with the Times of India.
 The result?
 An instant connect with the audience, which boosted brand recall!
+They talked about the fragrance on their social media pages.

 Reading a newspaper while sipping on tea or coffee is a daily ritual for many.
 It is thus, imperative for brands to devise creative ways to stay relevant with their consumers through print media.